GoogleCloudPlatform/compute-image-packages/README.md

 We build the following packages for the Linux guest environment.

-*   `google_compute_engine` is a Python package for Linux daemons, scripts, and libraries.
+*   `google-compute-engine` is a Python package for Linux daemons, scripts, and libraries.
     *   The package is installed to its distro default Python package location (e.g. `/usr/lib/python2.7/site-packages`).
-    *   Includes appropriate init files for sysvinit, upstart, and systemd.
     *   Entry point scripts, created by the Python package, are located in `/usr/bin`.
+*   `google-compute-engine-init` is a package that contains init configuration for the `google-compute-engine` Python package.
+Installing this package will configure the `google-compute-engine` package to run on system startup on sysvinit, upstart, or systemd init systems.
-*   `google_configs` is a package containing non-Python scripts and guest configuration.
+*   `google-configs` is a package containing non-Python scripts and guest configuration.
     *   Sets up udev rules and sysctl rules.
     *   Configures the SysLog output that gets sent to serial port output.